akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "He'll do."

 Matilda met his gaze steadily.
-"He already has."
+"He already has done."

 Henry set down his cup.
-"Then let’s be done with it."
+"Then let us be done with it too."

 He rose.
 The Queen rose with him.
 The hall, sensing movement, quieted.